Publication Ethics

 Potential situations of ethical behavior violations of authors, editors, and reviewers not mentioned above will be resolved based on the recommendations of the Committee on Publication Ethics (COPE).

-The editorial office enables the Editorial Board and Reviewers to publish manuscripts in the journal without using their privileges if they pass the Similarity Check and rigorous peer review.
+The editorial office enables the Editorial Board and Reviewers to publish manuscripts in the journal without using their privileges if they pass the Similarity Check and rigorous peer review of external reviewers unrelated to those authors.

 In the case of detection of errors (misprints in formulas, in indicators due to technical reasons) in published manuscripts, information about the corrections can be placed in subsequent issues.